 “The overwhelming response shows…how many stakeholders share our commitment to comprehensively and promptly plan the future for New York’s energy system.”

 On April 11, 2012, a call went out to New York’s investor-owned utilities, private developers, investors and all other interested parties: “The time for powerful ideas” to bring the state’s electric power system into the 21st century had come.

-The invitation, known as a Request For Information (RFI), resulted in 85 responses that proposed 130 ideas for upgrading and revitalizing New York’s aging energy infrastructure while simultaneously promoting clean energy supplies, job creation and economic growth.
+The invitation, known as a Request For Information (RFI), and now closed, resulted in 85 responses that proposed 130 ideas for upgrading and revitalizing New York’s aging energy infrastructure while simultaneously promoting clean energy supplies, job creation and economic growth.